scriptsledge/clarity/JOURNEY.md

 2.  **1.5B Model:** Significantly faster (~15-20s).
 3.  **0.5B Model (Final Choice):** Instantaneous feel.
 We settled on the **0.5B model** with 4-bit quantization.
 Despite its tiny size, it maintains a high degree of accuracy for common coding bugs, providing the ultimate balance between speed and utility.

+### 4. The "Native vs Custom" Paradox (Optimization)
+**Symptom:** Our specialized `llama.cpp` container was performing worse on the Cloud than on our laptops.
+**Root Cause:**
+Hugging Face Spaces are optimized for standard PyTorch/Transformers workloads.
+Our custom binary approach was fighting against the grain of the infrastructure.
+**Solution:**
+We removed `llama-cpp-python` and switched to the standard `transformers` pipeline with the native PyTorch model.
+This aligned our stack with the platform's strengths, ensuring better stability and easier updates.

 ---